Club Disney: Operations

-The locations were designed for repeated visits of 3 hours in length with a fixed entry fee, and to draw in customers from a 30 mile radius.
-To expand visits beyond the weekend there were multiple weekday admission programs, school groups' educational field trips, themed birthday parties and multi-session workshops.
-The birthday parties included cake, entertainers and invitations.
+The locations were designed for repeated visits of three hours in length with a fixed entry fee, and to draw in customers from a 30-mile radius.
+To expand visits beyond the weekend, there were multiple weekday admission programs, school groups' educational field trips, themed birthday parties and multi-session workshops.
+The birthday parties included cake, pizza, entertainers and invitations.
 An example multi-session workshop was Poohrobics, a parent and child stretching and exercise program led by Winnie the Pooh for 10 weeks.
 Annual passes and prepaid tickets were also sold.
-There are about a dozen rooms for private events at a location.
+There were about a dozen rooms for private events at a location.